pierregerenton/intrinsicgenediversity/README.md

 - `-g` : path of GOGO directory \[MANDATORY\]
 - `-o` : name of the output file \[MANDATORY\]

+Input should have 3 column :
+- Gene ID
+- Transcript ID
+- List of GO term ID separated by ';'

 Two files are generated :
 - `output.data.tsv` : measurement for each gene